stevesdiary/stevesdiary/README.md

 ### Hi there 👋 I'm Steve

 # 💫 About Me:
-I am a Backend Software Engineer with experience JavaScript, Node.js, Typescript and currently learning NestJs.
+I am a Backend Software Engineer with experience JavaScript, Node.js, Typescript and currently learning NestJs and React.js.
 I am passionate about problem-solving and delivering scalable solutions.
 I am open to collaboration and eager to expand my skills by continuous learning.

 ## 🌐 Let's connect on social media: